 - And Moses said unto God, Behold, when I…shall say…The God of your fathers hath sent me unto you; and they shall say to me, What is his name? what shall I say unto them?
 And God said unto Moses…say…I Am hath sent me unto you…this is my name for ever, and this is my memorial unto all generations.

 - And I am sure that the god- king…will not let you go, no, not by a mighty hand.

-Moses is the standard for all succeeding prophets / priests / kings, i.e. intermediaries, including Jesus Christ himself.
+Moses: the standard for all succeeding prophets / priests / kings, including Jesus Christ himself, therefore all Christians.

 “Lest there should be among you man, or woman, or family, or tribe, whose heart turneth away this day from the LORD our God, to go and serve the gods of these nations…Therefore shalt thou serve thine enemies which the LORD shall send against thee, in hunger, and in thirst, and in nakedness, and in want of all things: and he shall put a yoke of iron upon thy neck, until he have destroyed thee.”
 (Deu 29:18; 28:48)

 The first Prophet to succeed Moses was appointed / chosen during Moses’ lifetime.
-In Hebrew we would call him Messiah Yeshua.
-In Greek we would say Christ Jesus.
-In English we call him consecrated Joshua.
+In Hebrew we would call him Yeshua Messiah.
+In Greek we would say Jesus Christos.
+In English we call him Joshua the Consecrated One.

-“And Joshua the son of Nun was full of the spirit of wisdom; for Moses had laid his hands upon him:” (Deuteronomy 34:9)
+“And Yeshua / Joshua the son of Nun was full of the spirit of wisdom; for Moses had laid his hands upon him:” (Deuteronomy 34:9)